alfredteiko1212/cousera/README.md

 # cousera
-My learning journey on Frontend development
+My learning journey on Frontend development on Coursera